 In common with many not-for-profit organizations, the Association derives revenue from cash donations, the completeness of which is not susceptible to satisfactory audit verification.
 Accordingly, verification of these revenues was limited to the amounts recorded in the records of the Association.
-Therefore, we were not able to determine whether any adjustments might be necessary to revenue, net revenue, and cash flows from operations for the years ended December 31, 2023 and 2022, current assets as at December 31, 2023 and 2022, and net assets as at the beginning and the end of the years ended December 31, 2023 and 2022.
-The audit opinion on the financial statements for the year ended December 31, 2022 was also qualified because of the possible effects of this limitation in scope.
+Therefore, we were not able to determine whether any adjustments might be necessary to revenue, net revenue, and cash flows from operations for the years ended December 31, 2024 and 2023, current assets as at December 31, 2024 and 2023, and net assets as at the beginning and the end of the years ended December 31, 2024 and 2023.
+The audit opinion on the financial statements for the year ended December 31, 2023 was also qualified because of the possible effects of this limitation in scope.

-Responsibilities of Management and Those Charged with Governance for the Financial Statements Management is responsible for the preparation and fair presentation of these financial statements in accordance with Canadian accounting standards for not-for-profit organizations and for such internal control as Management determines is necessary to enable the preparation of financial statements that are free from material misstatement, whether due to fraud or error.
+Responsibilities of Management and Those Charged with Governance for the Financial Statements accordance with Canadian accounting standards for not-for-profit organizations and for such internal control as Management determines is necessary to enable the preparation of financial statements that are free from material misstatement, whether due to fraud or error.